Story last updated: 16 August 2021

-The brand describes it as the ‘world’s best performing cordless vacuum’, which is quite the statement.
+The brand described it at launch as the ‘world’s best performing cordless vacuum’, which is quite the statement.

-At £699, it’s also one of the world’s most expensive, so you’ll want to be sure it lives up to its price tag.
+At £549 (down from £699 launch price), it’s also one of the more expensive options on the market, so you’ll want to be sure it lives up to its price tag.

 Lupe has shunned the popular stick-style cordless vacuum design favoured by rivals, instead opting for a design more similar to a traditional upright vacuum – although you can lift off a smaller cleaning unit to tackle handheld cleaning jobs.